We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Limit fat intake

 Crohn’s disease may interfere with your body’s ability to break down and absorb fat.
 This excess fat will pass from your small intestine to your colon, which can cause diarrhea.

 Limit dairy intake

 Crohn’s disease may affect your body’s ability to absorb water from your digestive tract.
 This can lead to dehydration.
-The risk for dehydration is especially high if you’re having diarrhea or bleeding.
+The risk of dehydration is especially high if you’re having diarrhea or bleeding.

 Consider alternative sources of vitamins and minerals